BBNaija: Local beans seller supports Whitemoney with campaign banner

 PAY ATTENTION: Install our latest app for Android, read best news on Nigeria’s #1 news app

-A local food vendor, EWA IYA QUDUS" in her own way of support, printed a banner with a bold photo of Whitemoney, accompanied with clear instructions on bow to vote for him.
+A local food vendor, EWA IYA QUDUS, in her own way of support, printed a banner with a bold photo of Whitemoney, accompanied by clear instructions on how to vote for him.

 The vendor and her customers were seen in the photo going about their usual business.